laforcem/pinsir/README.md

 `/settings`: Returns the current archive channel, any blacklisted channels, the archive mode, and the date of this build of the bot.
 This is an excellent way to ensure that your settings are correct.

-`pins`: Returns the number of pinned messages in the channel in which the command is run.
+`/pins`: Returns the number of pinned messages in the channel in which the command is run.

 ## Configuration options